cljacoby/aws-notes/readme.md

 * **X-Forwaded-For** gives the IPv4 address of your end user

 ## Load Balancers and Health Checks Lab
-* You must create at least two EC2 instance to have an ELB to distrubute load between the instances
 * Load balancers will mark "unhealthy" EC2 instances using the health checks
 * A **Target Group** is a group of EC2 instances to which a select segment of traffic should be directed to.
 Such as directing Europeas IPs to a specific set of instances
 * Application Load Balancers are quite complicate and intelligent, and there is a reserved acloud guru course just on these